albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 - The dependencies make for most of the size

-- **Solution: Splitting the dependencies from the code by creating a new layer and taking advantage of caching**
+  .conclusion[Solution: Splitting the dependencies from the code by creating a new layer and taking advantage of caching]

+[//]: # (Notes)
 [//]: # (We will have more than one docker `COPY` instruction, with our application copied last)

-[//]: # (- Changes to our application will simply require a thinner layer to be created)
+[//]: # (Changes to our application will simply require a thinner layer to be created)

 ---